Climate and Health

 Neighborhood poverty

 The percent of households with incomes below the federal poverty level.
-Households without sufficient resources are often deprived of access to items such as health care and good quality housing that are needed to maintain good health.
+Households without sufficient resources are often deprived of access to health care, good quality housing, and other resources that protect health.

 Daytime summer surface temperature

-Surface temperatures vary based on vegetative cover (which promotes cooling), as well as by materials that retain heat (like paved roads, sidewalks, and buildings).
+Spatial average of surface temperature, measured by satellite.
+Surface temperatures vary because of vegetative cover (which promotes cooling), and paved roads, sidewalks, and buildings (which retain heat).
 Hotter neighborhoods tend to have more heat-exacerbated deaths associated with extreme heat events.

 Vegetative cover

-Vegetative cover is the land covered by trees, grass, or other plants instead of a hard surface like roads, sidewalks, or buildings.
-Vegetative cover tends to reduce temperatures in the immediate area and may increase air quality.
+Land covered by trees, grass, or other plants.
+Vegetative cover reduces temperatures in the immediate area, and may increase air quality.

 Serious psychological distress